Maple Syrup Festival at Argyle Lake State Park - March 7, 2020

 Celebrate all things Western Illinois University during the Leatherneck's annual Homecoming celebration in Macomb.
 The week leading up to the big day features competitions and activities including Scavenger Hunts, Annual Rocky's Boat Regatta, Variety Shows, Painting of the Paws, Paint the Town and the eventful Yell Like Hell contest.

 Saturday's Homecoming Day itself spotlights the annual W.I.U.
 Homecoming Parade, which showcases marching bands, floats, and other regional attractions, as it winds it's way through Macomb's historic downtown square on it's way to the university campus.
 The day caps off with the traditional Homecoming Football Game in which the W.I.U.
 Fighting Leathernecks display their true gridiron grit.

 Dickens On The Square: A Magical Holiday - Dec.
 4 &5, 2020

-This annual holiday festival in Macomb's Historic Downtown presents the perfect opportunity to slow down, take a step back in time and experience the nostalgic charm the Christmas season brings in a small town.
-Join this magical holiday festival featuring colorful characters, food, music, Clydesdale drawn carriage rides, live reindeer, the Festival of Trees and of course the ol' boy himself, Santa Claus.
+This annual holiday festival held in Macomb's Historic Downtown, presents the perfect opportunity to slow down, take a step back in time and experience the nostalgic small town charm the Christmas season brings.
+Experience this magical holiday festival featuring colorful characters, food, music, Clydesdale drawn carriage rides, live reindeer, the Festival of Trees and of course the ol' boy himself, Santa Claus!

-Sign up for the Santa Zephyr Express and experience an enchanting train ride with Santa and his helpers as Amtrak’s Illinois Zephyr car is transformed into a magical place that takes you from Quincy to experience Dickens Christmas On The Square: A Magical Holiday in downtown Macomb, IL Nov.
-30th.
+Sign up for the Santa Zephyr Express and experience an enchanting train ride with Santa and his helpers as Amtrak’s Illinois Zephyr car is transformed into a magical place that takes you from Quincy to experience Dickens Christmas On The Square: A Magical Holiday in downtown Macomb, IL.